miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

 -   Systematically work your way up from the weaker tribes to the tougher ones until they are all dead.
 -   Leave the Keeper (if he is at all difficult) until the last.
--   Before you do anything else, kill all the keepers imp's so he cant arm any more traps or improve his armory any further.
+-   Before you do anything else, kill all the keeper's imps so he can't arm any more traps or improve his armory any further.
--   Tempt them out of the dungeon by knocking down their front door - shoot them when the come out to investigate!
+-   Tempt them out of the dungeon by knocking down their front door
+-   Shoot them when the come out to investigate!
 (Very occasionally there are no bows and arrows.
 Throw stuff instead).
 -   With all the imps dead, there is now a limit to the number of traps you will face in the dungeon.